stormlightlabs/volt/docs/api/binder.md

 ## mount

-Mount Volt.js on a root element and its descendants.
-Binds all data-x-* attributes to the provided scope.
+Mount Volt.js on a root element and its descendants and binds all data-volt-* attributes to the provided scope.
 Returns a cleanup function to unmount and dispose all bindings.

 ```typescript